front-end-styleguide/init/templates/v3/example/README.md

 }
 ```

 The icon and logo have to be SVG files.
 The icon must be square but the logo can have any aspect ratio.
-Make sure to include a `width="x"` and `height=""` to limit the logo dimensions.
+Make sure to set the `width` and `height` attributes to limit the logo dimensions.
 Both files have to be placed in the `config`-folder and will be inlined with Nunjucks.

 ## Credits